redpesk-labs/red-pak/docs/5-Config-yaml-files-good-practices.md

 ## Config special variables

-There are some particular variables used by red-pak that defined proper red-pak features.
+There are some particular variables used by redpak that defined proper redpak features.

-* `LEAF_ALIAS` : the leaf/current node alias (e.g. child1)
+- `LEAF_ALIAS` : the leaf/current node alias (e.g. child1)
-* `LEAF_PATH`: the leaf/current node path (/var/redpak/parent/child1)
+- `LEAF_PATH`: the leaf/current node path (/var/redpak/parent/child1)
-* `NODE_ALIAS`: this is the alias of the node: matching node alias from config file (e.g. /var/redpak)
+- `NODE_ALIAS`: this is the alias of the node: matching node alias from config file (e.g. /var/redpak)
-* `NODE_PATH`: this is the path of the node: matching node path from config file (e.g. /var/redpak)
+- `NODE_PATH`: this is the path of the node: matching node path from config file (e.g. /var/redpak)

 There are defined in config file as environment variables.

 ### Example

 Here an example of nodes with a parent(/var/redpak/parent) and a child(var/redpak/parent/child).

 A part of the yaml config parent node: